top of page

 Community Mediation Program

-The Dayton Mediation Center provides the environment to help people feel heard and support people in finding their way through conflicts with neighbors, family members, broken relationships, workplace situations, and others.
+Everyone deserves respectful, non-judgmental support during challenging situations.
+The Dayton Mediation Center provides an environment to help people feel heard and supported while finding their way through conflicts, with neighbors, family members, co-workers, or businesses.

-People are able to talk to each other at the Dayton Mediation Center.
-Everyone has a voice and with support in their conversation people gain new understandings of themselves and the other person.
+People can talk to each other here.
+Everyone has a voice.
+And with support, people gain new insights of themselves and the other person.
 With this clearer understanding there is an opportunity to improve relationships and make different decisions.

 19664890044_8a55a33f2e_b.jpg